ermanergoz/battery/README.md

 # Battery

-Displays battery usage information of the Android phones such as percentage, current, temperatureand voltage.
+Displays battery usage information of the Android phones such as percentage, current, temperature and voltage.
 (Sdk version 23 and above)

 - Ongoing notification for real time battery statistics.
 - Charge alarm to prolong battery lifespan.